-Student members of the Pipes and Drums at Gordon’s School, playing as part of the National Youth Pipe Band of England, took to the stage of a packed arena at the NEC, Birmingham on Saturday in the ‘Lest We Forget Children’s Concert’, honouring and remembering those who lived, fought and died in the First World War.
+Student members of the Pipes and Drums Band at Gordon’s School have been chosen to perform in the ‘Lest We Forget Children’s Concert’, which will honour and remember those who lived, fought and died in the First World War.

-In the past, Gordon’s School Pipes and Drums have played not only for the School’s nine annual ceremonial parades, but at Windsor Castle, Westminster Abbey and the Caledonian Club.
-On Saturday (10th November) they will join the Red Hot Chilli Pipers at a concert and on Sunday Piper Edward Lee will play the lone piper lament ‘Battle’s O’er’ at the top of the Tower of Guildford Cathedral.
+In the past, Gordon’s School Pipes and Drums Band have played not only for the School’s nine annual ceremonial parades, but have appeared at Windsor Castle, Westminster Abbey and the Caledonian Club.

-Gordon’s School Deputy Head Rob Pavis commented: “We are delighted and honoured that our students in the Pipes and Drums played a part in such an important and historic event. “
+Gordon’s School Deputy Head Rob Pavis commented: “We are delighted and honoured that our students in the Pipes and Drums will be playing a part in such an important and historic event. “